AdaCore/gnatstudio/docs/users_guide/extending.rst

     The default builder used by GPS.

-    * :samp:`Auto` to use :program:`gnatmake` for Ada-only projects and
+    * :samp:`Gprbuild` to always use :program:`gprbuild` for builds
-      :program:`gprbuild` otherwise (for multi-language and non Ada projects).

-    * :samp:`Gnatmake` to always use :program:`gnatmake` for builds, even
+    * :samp:`Gnatmake` to always use :program:`gnatmake` for builds.
+Using
-      for projects containing sources in other languages.
-This disables support for building non-Ada projects.

-    * :samp:`Gprbuild` to always use :program:`gprbuild` for builds, even
-      for Ada-only projects.
+      setting is not recommended, and not supported for multi-language builds.

   * :guilabel:`Hyper links`